 • A mixed-age group of students

-• The freedom for kids to choose their own activities from the five Montessori “work areas” (described below)
+• Freedom for kids to choose their own activities from the five Montessori “work areas” (see below)

 • Learning from tangible objects, interactive activities and hands-on exploration rather than from a teacher-driven lesson